 Leadore is a tiny city located in the state of Idaho.
 With a population of 100 people and just one neighborhood, Leadore is the 143rd largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Leadore is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Leadore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leadore are a mix of both white- and blue-collar jobs.
 Overall, Leadore is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Leadore who work in food service (25.00%), healthcare suport services (11.76%), and personal care services (10.29%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Leadore has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Leadore has few renters and college students.
 But the biggest reason it is quieter in Leadore than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Leadore may be for you.